ent/ent/doc/md/eager-load.md

 Since a query-builder can load more than one association, it's not possible to load them using one `JOIN` operation.
 Therefore, `ent` executes additional queries for loading associations.
 One query for `M2O/O2M` and `O2O` edges, and 2 queries for loading `M2M` edges.

+Note that, we expect to improve this in the next versions of `ent`.